OlgaUtochka/FSDK_docs/doc/development/face_estimation.md

   * `DepthLivenessEstimator::NOT_ENOUGH_DATA` – too many missing depth values on the depth map.
   * `DepthLivenessEstimator::REAL` – the observed face belongs to a living person.
   * `DepthLivenessEstimator::FAKE` – the observed face is taken from a photo.

+Learn how to estimate liveness of a face in our tutorial [Liveness Detection](../tutorials/liveness_detection.md)

 ### LivenessEstimator